solana-foundation/solana-improvement-documents/proposals/0046-optimistic-cluster-restart-automation.md

-While the snapshot generation is in progress, the validator also checks to see whether two minutes has passed since agreement has been reached, to guarantee its `HeaviestFork` message propagates to everyone, then proceeds to restart:
+While the snapshot generation is in progress, the validator also checks to see whether two minutes has passed since agreement has been reached, to guarantee its `RestartHeaviestFork` message propagates to everyone, then proceeds to
+restart:

 1. Issue a hard fork at the designated slot and change shred version in gossip.
 2. Execute the current tasks in --wait-for-supermajority and wait for `RESTART_STAKE_THRESHOLD` of the total validators to be in ready state.

-Before a validator enters restart, it will still propagate `LastVotedForkSlots` and `HeaviestFork` messages in gossip.
+Before a validator enters restart, it will still propagate `LastVotedForkSlots` and `RestartHeaviestFork` messages in gossip.
 After the restart,its shred_version will be updated so it will no longer send or propagate gossip messages for restart.

 If any of the checks fails, the validator immediately prints out all debug info, sends out metrics so that people can be paged, and then halts.